murex/TCR/doc/tcr_check.md

   -P, --port-number int         indicate port number used by TCR HTTP server in web mode (experimental) (default: 8483) -t, --toolchain string        indicate the toolchain to be used by TCR -T, --trace string            indicate trace options.
-Recognized values: none (default), vcs or http -r, --variant string          indicate the variant to be used by TCR: nice (default) or original -V, --vcs string              indicate the VCS (version control system) to be used by TCR: git (default) or p4 -w, --work-dir string         indicate the directory from which TCR is running (default: current directory)
+Recognized values: none (default), vcs or http -r, --variant string          indicate the variant to be used by TCR: relaxed (default), btcr, or introspective -V, --vcs string              indicate the VCS (version control system) to be used by TCR: git (default) or p4 -w, --work-dir string         indicate the directory from which TCR is running (default: current directory)
 ```